+'''

+Starting Transformer

-Starting Transformer Starting input 30 ddpsrc Starting input 31 ddpsrc Starting output umdpsink1 - Reuters-1 Starting output umdpsink2 - Bridge-2 Starting output umdpsink2 - Telerate-3 transformer: License will expire on Wed Sep 27 01:00:00 2006
+Starting input 30 ddpsrc

+Starting input 31 ddpsrc

+Starting output umdpsink1 - Reuters-1

+Starting output umdpsink2 - Bridge-2

+Starting output umdpsink2 - Telerate-3

+transformer: License will expire on Wed Sep 27 01:00:00 2006

+'''

-Tip: If you see an error message like: etc/pricemaster: line 82: /opt/PriceMaster/bin/seq: No such file or directory when starting PriceMaster, then this means that the PRICEMASTER\ROOT variable in the pricemaster control script is not set correctly.
+Tip 1: When starting PriceMaster, if you see an error message like: etc/pricemaster: line 82: /opt/PriceMaster/bin/seq: No such file or directory then this means that the PRICEMASTER_ROOT variable in the PriceMaster control script is not set correctly.

-Tip: If you see an error message like: transformer: Couldn't open JVM at /usr/local/jdk/jre/lib/sparc/libjvm.so -/usr/local/jdk/jre/lib/sparc/libjvm.so: cannot open shared object file: No such file or directory - exiting when starting PriceMaster, then this means that the JVM location has not been configured correctly.
-See the previous section for details on this configuration.
+Tip 2: When starting PriceMaster, if you see an error message like: transformer: Couldn't open JVM at /usr/local/jdk/jre/lib/sparc/libjvm.so - /usr/local/jdk/jre/lib/sparc/libjvm.so: cannot open shared object file: then this means the JVM location has not been configured correctly - see Configuring the Java JVM location [21].

-Stopping the PriceMaster
+Stopping PriceMaster

-To stop the PriceMaster run the PriceMaster control script with the parameter stop:
+To stop PriceMaster run the PriceMaster control script with the parameter stop:

+'''

-\$ etc/pricemaster stop
+$ etc/pricemaster stop

+'''

-If successful, the script should output details of the transformer and each input and output that has been stopped, for example:
+If successful, the script should output details of the core Transformer and each input and output that has been stopped.